saitho/discord-doodle-bot/README.md

 * `d.tomorrow` - Tomorrow's date in format YYYY-MM-DD
 * `d.yesterday` - Yesterday's date in format YYYY-MM-DD
 * `d.plusDays(days: number)` - Date today + given days in format YYYY-MM-DD
+* `d.thisWeek` - Date range for current week.
+Result has to match every day in the range to be considered relevant.
+* `d.nextWeek` - Date range for next week.
+Result has to match every day in the range to be considered relevant.

 ### user / u